 Vacuum Furnace Brazing Services

 Want to combine the best qualities of one metal with another?
 Not a problem.
-Through the process of brazing or diffusion bonding, we can join the alloys used in your applications.
+Through the process of vacuum furnace brazing or vacuum diffusion bonding, we can join the alloys used in your applications.
 It’s a low distortion method that results in ultra-strong parts.

 Both a clean assembly room and a high-purity brazing furnace with excellent temperature control are crucial to the process.
 We’ve got that covered.
 Also, the assembly and brazing of your materials is carried out by highly skilled operators with up to date knowledge sustained through continuous training.